Near99/Near99/README.md

 - :full_moon_with_face: Self-taught software engineer.
-- :crossed_flags: Landed a job after six months of study.
+- :checkered_flag: Landed a job after six months of study.
 - :ok_man: Currently working on VSCode extension development.
 - :weight_lifting: Hitting hard on data structures and algorithms.
 - :swimmer: And I am OPEN to new opportunities anywhere on earth.